amolinar1/DataMiningProject/README.md

 🕵️ Project description

 Real or Not?
 NLP with Disaster Tweets: In this project, we build a Machine Learning model that can predict which tweets are about a real disaster and which are not.
 The project topic is based around a Kaggle competition.
+Have you ever wondered if the news were true or not?
+It is what we are trying to do with our prediction model.
+Given a set of tweets, we are trying to predict if the messages in the tweets are true or not.
+We will try to build a model with the best possible accuracy with the data provided.

 🗄 Data